Bukola19/Charles-Darwin/stage-2/Abner/README.md

 ***The script will perform the following actions:***

-Data Download: Download DNA sequencing data files from a remote repository.
+1. Data Download: Download DNA sequencing data files from a remote repository.

-Quality Control and Trimming: Use fastp to perform quality control and trimming of DNA sequences.
+2. Quality Control and Trimming: Use fastp to perform quality control and trimming of DNA sequences.

-Genome Mapping: Use bwa to map the trimmed DNA sequences to the reference genome.
+3. Genome Mapping: Use bwa to map the trimmed DNA sequences to the reference genome.

-Variant Calling: Use bcftools to call variants from the mapped files.
+4. Variant Calling: Use bcftools to call variants from the mapped files.

 **Project Structure**

-script.sh: The main script that automates the DNA sequencing analysis.
+script.sh: The main script that automates the NGS pipeline.

 data/: Directory to store downloaded data files.